anreitersimon/Medbrain-Tutorial/STEP7-2.md

 #### Defining properties

-The administrations in this view are loaded for a specific `MedicationOrder`
+The administrations in this `View` are loaded for a specific `MedicationOrder`

 Add a new property called `medicationOrder`
 ```swift